FarronF/limerick-council-meetings/meetings/2025/01/14-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Meeting of the Municipal District of Adare-Rathkeale - 10th December 2024.md

 of four years, in accordance with the Mayor’s Report dated 29th November, 2024 and

-Section 19 of the Planning and Development Act 2000 (as amended)”.--- 4
+Section 19 of the Planning and Development Act 2000 (as amended)”.
+---
+4

 **6.**